Regardless of the session type, wear what you feel great in!

 If in doubt, go for classic & timeless rather than what is fashionable at the moment.

-Avoid busy patterns and large lines/stripes and logos;
+Avoid crazy colors, busy patterns, stripes, and logos;

 Avoid the color red in groups unless you really want to stand out;